sagewrk/stone-island/README.md

 **Solution** Build small dams using either silicone or plexiglass and place them in the areas where the water is seeping out.
 These should be between 1.5 and 2" in lenght.

+### Main Sub-Zero refrigerator handle breaks

+**Issue/Cause** The fridge door is heavy and under suction preassure after the door is closed.
+Force is exterted on two weak areas on the design of this handle.
+Over time these break.

+**Solution** The solution is replacing the handle when it breaks which.
+This is a pain as the door panel needs to come off in order to gain access to the screws holding the handle in place.
+It consistancy is not an issue with the other handles in your kitchen you can likely find a much better/stronger handle.

 ## General maintenance recommendations

 1. Garage door